MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ### Complex transformations from source code to compiled front-end code

-If you use a framework that involves transformation, such as React, your local source JavaScript might be very different than the front-end JavaScript that's returned by the server.

-Workspaces are not supported in this scenario.
+If you use a framework that transforms your JavaScript files, such as React, your local source JavaScript might be different than the front-end JavaScript that's returned by the server.
+Workspaces aren't supported in this scenario.

 Source code mapping is supported in this scenario.
-In a development environment, your server might include your sourcemaps and original .ts or .jsx files for React.
+In a development environment, your server might include your source maps and original `.ts` or `.jsx` files for React.
 In those cases, the Sources tool displays the files, but doesn't support editing the files.
-When you set breakpoints, the browser actually steps-through your minified JavaScript, but displays your original .ts or .jsx file.
+When you set breakpoints, the browser actually steps-through your minified JavaScript, but displays your original `.ts` or `.jsx` file.

-In this scenario, the **Sources** tool may be useful for inspecting and experimenting with the transformed, front-end JavaScript that's returned from the server.
+In this scenario, the **Sources** tool is useful for inspecting and experimenting with the transformed, front-end JavaScript that's returned from the server.

-### Edit a JavaScript file
+### Editing a JavaScript file

 For JavaScript changes to take effect, select `Control`+`S` \(Windows, Linux\) or `Command`+`S` \(macOS\).